 India’s Himalayan dams

-Further research is being conducted on India’s dam building in the Himalaya.
+Further research was conducted on India’s dam building in the Himalaya.
 One project involves Postdoctoral Researcher Dr Shruti Jain and Professor Amita Baviskar.
-They are investigating the national relations and international politics of India’s Himalayan dam building, aiming to understand the latest trends and potential lesson learned in recent projects.
+They are investigated the national relations and international politics of India’s Himalayan dam building, aiming to understand the latest trends and potential lesson learned in recent projects.

 Meanwhile Udisha Sakani has undertaken primary research in India, Nepal and Bhutan to understand India’s dam building in the Himalaya in comparative perspective.
 Her FutureDAMS working paper examines the Arun-III dam in Nepal, the events that led to its suspension and subsequent resurrection and the importance of India-Nepali relations to Himalayan dam building.